 Fuzz testing.
 The last step in the security audit tests the API at its absolute limits.
 Forcibly inputting massive amounts of random data, it tests whether the API will stand it or end up with negative behavior like a forced crash or overflow.

 Integration testing.
-Focused on communication between APIs, it ensures they are well-connected and don’t cause bugs in another API’s modules.
+Focused on communication between APIs, it ensures they are well-connected and don’t cause bugs in other APIs.

 QA engineers perform automated API testing using a testing tool that drives the API.
 We will discuss the most popular solutions in the next section.